ZackWilde27/Z3dPy/README.md

 Everything is coloured with it's normal direction, so X is red, Y is green, Z is blue.

 <br>
-To do flat shading, call DrawTriangleF() and put in one of the normal axis
+To do flat shading, call DrawTriF() and put in one of the normal axis

 # Exporting Mesh